johannesjh/favagtk/CONTRIBUTING.md

 - Set the intended version number in the main `meson.build` file.
 - Describe the release in the `data/*appdata.xml*` file.
-- Build and test a release candidate by pushing a tag named similar to `v1.2.3-rc4`.
+- Build a release candidate by pushing a tag named similar to `v1.2.3-rc4`.
+- Test the release candidate by downloading and installing the `*.flatpak` file from the build pipeline.
 - Publish the release by pushing a tag named similar to `v1.2.3`.

 CI scripts will build a package and make it available for download on [favagtk's release page](https://gitlab.gnome.org/johannesjh/favagtk/-/releases) in gitlab.